spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

 which models one week of operation of the fifteen power stations along the river.

-This tutorial provides a step-by-step guide to run Case Study A5 on Spine Toolbox, and consists of the following sections:
+This tutorial provides a step-by-step guide to run Case Study A5 on Spine Toolbox and is organized as follows:

 .. contents::
    :local: